-Other decades may have produced more valuable cards, but 1950s baseball cards are arguably the most iconic and sought after vintage cards in the entire hobby.
-At times, they seemed more like art than simply sports card.
+Other decades may have produced more valuable cards, but 1950s baseball cards are arguably the most iconic and sought-after vintage cards in the entire hobby.
+At times, they seemed more like art than simply sports cards.
 Vivid colors and beautiful images filled checklists with names that now populate Cooperstown.
 As the country moved on after World War II, this would become the Renaissance period for baseball cards.
 A dominant figure throughout much of baseball card history, Topps released their first baseball product in 1951 and would not look back.
 While the later years of the 1950s and beyond were owned by Topps, they got a serious fight from Bowman in the early 1950s.

 Although there are many great options from this decade, 1951 Bowman, 1952 Topps, and 1954 Topps have separated themselves from the pack.
 Top rookie card offering from this decade include Hank Aaron, Mickey Mantle, Roger Maris, Ernie Banks, Sandy Koufax, Roberto Clemente, Eddie Matthews, and Bob Gibson.

 - Top 1956 Baseball Cards to Collect

 - Top 1957 Baseball Cards to Collect

 - Top 1959 Baseball Cards to Collect

 1950s Baseball Card Sets